Summer Camps

 • All camp fees must be paid in full prior to the first day of camp.

-• There will be a $25 fee on all returned checks.
+• There will be an additional fee of $25 for all returned checks.

 Waiting List